odoo/odoo/doc/howtos/rdtraining/firstui.rst

 - ``name`` is the name of the action.
 - ``res_model`` is the model to which the action applies.
 - ``view_mode`` are the views which will be available, in this case the list (tree) and form views.
-  We'll see `later <howto/rdtraining/qwebintro>` that there can be other view modes.
+  We'll see :ref:`later <howto/rdtraining/qwebintro>` that there can be other view modes.

 Examples can be found everywhere in Odoo, but
 `this one <https://github.com/odoo/odoo/blob/09c59012bf80d2ccbafe21c39e604d6cfda72924/addons/crm/views/crm_lost_reason_views.xml#L57-L70>`__
 is a good example of simple action.
-It also gives you the structure of an XML data file.
+Pay attention to the structure of the XML data file, you will need it in the following exercise.

 .. exercise:: Add an action.